paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 The column **'S'** lists the state of the process.
 Here **"D"** state (TASK_UNINTERRUPTIBLE) is a state which occurs in a kernel code path where the execution can not be interrupted whilst a task is processed.

-An example of this might be a low level driver talking to hardware, either retrieving network packet data from NIC or accessing a block of data on a hard disk drive -- read and write I/O.
+An example of this might be a low level driver talking to hardware, either retrieving network packet data from network interface card or accessing a block of data on a hard disk drive -- read and write I/O.

 In above example it's writing to block disk using dd command.